 6. Adjust your approach as indicated

 Even the best-laid security strategies will need to be adjusted and adapted over time.
-Continuously evaluate the effectiveness of your payment security strategy and adjust as needed to address changes in your business, industry regulations, or the threat landscape.
+Continuously evaluate the effectiveness of your payment security strategy and make necessary adjustments to address changes in your business, industry regulations, or the threat landscape.
 Regular reviews help ensure that your strategy remains relevant and effective in protecting your customers’ data.

-Develop a well-defined incident-response plan to guide your organization in the event of a security breach or other incident.
+Develop a well-defined incident response plan to guide your organisation in the event of a security breach or other incident.
 This plan should outline roles and responsibilities, communication protocols, and procedures for containing and mitigating the incident.

 Learn more about how Stripe can support your business with advanced payment security and fraud prevention, and discover the tools and resources available to ensure a simple, secure payment experience for your customers.